 Banking is certainly at a critical juncture in the evolution of the industry.
 There are so many tech tools, social media, and innovative practices, but with a need for people drive it all.
 Are your “people practices” as forward thinking as the new banking app you just rolled out?
 A critical component to a business’ growth and survival is its culture.
-How does your culture stack up?
+How does your culture and Performance Appraisals stack up?

 In his book “The Culture Code,” Daniel Coyle defines culture as “a set of living relationships working toward a shared goal.
 It’s not something you are.
 It’s something you do.”

 Surveying for feedback has been part of the business world since the 1950s.
 But, how to gather this feedback and deliver it has evolved over time.
 We are seeing a rise in the use of software for multi-rater feedback, commonly known as 360 feedback.
 360 feedback is a tool that allows an employee to receive performance feedback from their supervisor and multiple other peers with an integrated self-assessment.
 This provides a comparison of their observations to the feedback of others – all to better understand their strengths and areas for growth.

 If your business wants to work toward a shared goal, then 360 feedback can be a useful tool to that end.
 360 feedback can help struggling employees blossom into valuable contributors, and help make your star performers even better.
 Because, when done well, the aggregate information from a 360 feedback is very predictive.
 You can deliver important messages in a way that has impact.